jkiefn1/Text-Similarity/README.md

 * The .dissimilarities_1() method returns a list of words that are unique to the first text sample.
 * The .dissimilarities_2() method returns a list of words that are unique to the second text sample.

+## Folder Structure
+This git repository contains a stand-alone python file that just performs the text similarity comparison, without deploying it via flask, and a separate folder structure with the necessary .py file and .html template for deployment via flask.

+## Important Notes
+This program utilizes the removal of stopwords, as outlined by [NLTK's list of English Stopwords](https://gist.github.com/sebleier/554280).
+This program also attempts to handle contractions by separating them into their originating words.

 ## Technologies
 Project is created with:
 * Python 3.9.1
 * Flask 1.1.2
 * Werkzeug 1.0.1

-## Important Notes
-This program utilizes the removal of stopwords, as outlined by [NLTK's list of English Stopwords](https://gist.github.com/sebleier/554280).
-This program also attempts to handle contractions by separating them into their originating words.

 ## Setup
 To run this project, install it locally by cloning the necessary scripts and folder structure, then run the python script: